jpedro/jpedro.github.io/thoughts.md

 As soon as that minimum acceptance is achieved there's less than zero incentives to improve it.
 To polish it.
 Refactor it.
 But also to revisit the tech debt left behind.
-After the struggles to barely make it work, developers are keen to move to shinnier things.
+After the struggles to make it airborne, developers are keen to move to shinnier things.
 Managers to close projects as "Mission Accomplished" (_cue George W. Bush_) and end the apologising.